jergason/so-nlp-stuff/README.md

 #Notes

-Better late then never.
+This is a set of scripts and data for doing NLP on StackOverflow.com.
+It uses Ruby, and Python for the script ripped from StackOverflow.

+## Installation and Dependencies
+You need a working installation of Ruby, and a working installation of bundler.
+See the [Ruby website](http://www.ruby-lang.org/en/) for info on installing Ruby.

+Once Ruby is installed, install Bundler:

+    gem install bundler

+Then install the required dependencies:

+    bundle install

+You also need a working Python installation, with the [BeautifulSoup4](http://www.crummy.com/software/BeautifulSoup/). package installed.
+If you have `pip`, you can install it with:

+    pip install beautifulsoup4

+That should set you up with everythingy you need to run the scripts.

 ##Workflow for getting tagged data
 1. Run `bundle install` to make sure you have all dependencies
-1. Modify `main.rb` to change the parameters of users who will be downloaded`
+1. Modify `main.rb` to change the parameters of users who will be downloaded
 1. Run `main.rb` to download users.
-Note that this may time out or die if you use up the request limit.
+Note that this may time out or die if you hit the request limit.
 1. Run the `get_tags_for_questions.rb` script to add tags to questions and answers.

 Now the data is imported and in a format that the python import script is happy with.